2.2 Chemistry, Terminology, and Acronyms

 - In a branched isomer, at least one carbon atom is bonded to more than two carbon atoms, which forms a branching of the carbon backbone.
 There can be many isomers per Cn homologue series.

-Figure 2-15.
+Figure 2-16.
 Linear and one branched isomer of PFOS.

 For simplicity, both linear and branched isomers are abbreviated using the same acronym in this document.
 Note that other nomenclature conventions further identify PFAS by labeling linear isomers (for example, n-PFOS) and branched isomers based on the location of the branch in the carbon chain (for example, 5m-PFOS) (Benskin, DeSilva, and Martin 2010).

-The formula “CnF2n+1-” (where n is greater than or equal to 3) includes linear and branched structures.
+The formula “CnF2n+1-” (where n is greater than or equal to 3) includes linear and branched isomers.
 For example, PFOS and PFHxS are routinely present in environmental samples as a mixture of linear and branched isomers (Beesoon et al. 2011; Beesoon et al. 2012; Benskin, DeSilva, and Martin 2010).

 Accurate quantification of PFAS that are mixtures of linear isomers and branched isomers in environmental matrices can be difficult (Riddell et al. 2009).
 However, the relative contributions of isomers may be useful in understanding sources of PFAS and the age of the source, because the production of isomers varies by manufacturing processes.
-For example, as discussed above, the fluorotelomerization process has been primarily used to produce mostly linear PFAAs, whereas the ECF process produces a mixture of linear and branched PFAA isomers (Table 2-3).
+For example, as discussed above, the fluorotelomerization process has been primarily used to produce mostly linear PFAAs, whereas the ECF process produces a mixture of linear and branched PFAA isomers (Table 2-4).
 Refer to Section 10.5 for more information on PFAS source identification.
-The presence of linear and branched isomers may also have implications for partitioning, transport, and bioaccumulation (Section 10.5).
+The presence of linear and branched isomers may also have implications for partitioning, transport, and bioaccumulation (Section 10.5.1.1).

-Table 2-3.
+Table 2-4.
 Manufacturing processes and potential PFAAs produced

 Manufacturing Process | Commonly Found Polyfluorinated Substance (Precursors) | Potential PFAAs Produced |